aminghasempoor/nextauth/README.md

 ## Next Auth

-this repository is a small part of the main project . i decided to take the project to small pieces so it can be easier to understand
+this repository is a small part of the main project . i decided to take the project to small pieaces so it can be easier to understand

 ## Description